metrumresearchgroup/pkgr/README.md

       Suggests: true
 ```

+When you run `pkgr install` with this as your _pkgr.config_ file, pkgr will download and
+install the packages rmarkdown, bitops, calToools, knitr, tidyverse, shiny, logrrr,
+and any dependencies that those packages require.
+Since the "gh_dev" repository is listed first,
+pkgr will search "gh_dev" for those packages before it looks to "CRAN".

+If you want to see everything that pkgr is going to install before actually installing, simply run `pkgr plan` and take a look.

+How about a more complex example?

+Let's say you're working on an OSX machine.
-Another such example, is on CRAN, for OSX, the new devtools (v2.x) is currently available as source,
+On CRAN, for OSX, the package `devtools` (v2.x) is currently available as source,
-however the binary is still v1.13.
-To control and say we would prefer the source version of devtools,
+but the binary is still v1.13.
+You want the latest version of devtools, so you'll need to build it from source.
-while relying on the platform default (binaries) for all other packages, a customization can be set
+However, you still want to install from binaries (the default behavior for OSX) for everything else in your environment.
-for devtools as `Type: source`
+With pkgr, you can set a `Customization` for `devtools` using `Type: source`

 ```yaml
 Version: 1